sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 - **Y-Axis**: CV2, representing a distance, with the same labeling as in Figure 2.
 - **Z-Axis**: Shows the free energy in kJ/mol, calculated from the probability distribution of CV1 and CV2 using the Boltzmann equation.

 **Visualization**: A 3D surface plot illustrates the variations in free energy across the space defined by CV1 and CV2.
 The color gradient enhances the visualization of energy barriers and minima, aiding in the identification of stable conformations and transition states.

-**Animated 3D Free Energy Landscape**
-The animated GIF provides a rotating view of the 3D free energy landscape, offering an immersive exploration of the energy barriers and minima across the collective variable space.
-The animation helps in visualizing the landscape's depth and complexity from multiple angles, enhancing the understanding of the molecular system's energetics.

 The 3D and animated visualizations of the free energy landscape extend the analysis beyond two dimensions, offering a richer and more nuanced understanding of the system's energetics.
 By exploring the landscape in three dimensions, researchers can better identify and analyze the regions of interest, such as low-energy conformations and high-energy transition states, which are vital for deciphering the molecular mechanisms underlying biological processes and material behaviors.

 ## Interpretation